lamdu/lamdu-calculus/README.md

 +{ Nothing : (), Just : Int }
 ```

-This pseudo syntax means the structural sum type isomorphic to
+This pseudo syntax means the structural variant type isomorphic to
 Haskell's `Maybe Int`.

 The value `5 : Int` is not of the type: `+{ Nothing : (), Just : Int }`.